 High level of accountability = High quality?

-By involving more employees and establishing a culture where the organisation continuously talks about and follow-up on the financial forecasts and targets, you’ll increase both accountability and engagement.
-But how do you optimise your work and your process so that the organisation feels involved and can contribute with insights
+By involving more people and by establishing a culture where the organisation continuously talks about and follows up on financial forecasts and goals, ownership and engagement increase.
+But how can you optimise your processes in such a way that the entire organisation can be involved and contribute insights?

 There are several key factors for how to successfully involve your organisation in the financial planning, and thus, increase accountability for the financial forecasts and targets.
 Below we’ve listed the five most essential tips for increasing accountability in your organisation’s financial planning.